4.1. Graphs and IR

 That keeps the IR small enough to diff, inspect, rewrite, and share across runtime, verification, and export code without smuggling full tensors into the graph itself.

-An IR node is intentionally small.
+An IR node has a compact shape.
 The important fields are:

 -